In India, suicide of another rape victim puts spotlight on inaction

 "Indian investigative mechanisms are really, really shoddy and very basic investigations are often botched up," said Rebecca Mammen John, a Supreme Court lawyer.

-An August 2012 study of 40 judgments of rape cases by district courts in Delhi where the accused was acquitted, found that more than half were due to police failure to perform adequate investigations.
+An August 2012 study of 40 judgements of rape cases by district courts in Delhi where the accused was acquitted, found that more than half were due to police failure to perform adequate investigations.

 Legal experts say one of the biggest problems for rape victims seeking justice is the time it takes for a court verdict.
 An average case can take 5 to 10 years to reach judgment.
 The Delhi and Punjab rapes have fuelled demands for special fast-track courts to deal with crimes against women.